-California town devastated by fire turns to football to heal
+‘I don’t want no sympathy:’ Football helps heal ravaged town

 PARADISE, Calif.
 (AP) — Few things are powerful enough to bring people back to the scene of their greatest tragedy.
-For the community of Paradise, which was devastated by a wildfire, football is it.
+For the community of Paradise that was nearly leveled by a wildfire, football is it.

-More than 5,000 people are expected back at Om Wraith Field to watch the Paradise High School Bobcats play their first game since last November’s blaze.
-The players will enter the stadium through the home football stands, led by last year’s seniors who never got to play in their final game.
+Thousands of people packed Om Wraith Field on Friday night to watch the Paradise High School Bobcats play their first game since last November’s blaze.
+The players entered the stadium through the home football stands, led by last year’s seniors who never played their final scheduled game, and went on to win 42-0.

-“I don’t want no sympathy,” said Elijah Gould, a left guard.
+“I don’t want no sympathy,” said Elijah Gould, a left guard, before the game.
 “I want them to come take off our heads because that’s what we’re coming to do.”

 The fire that raged in the foothills of Northern California took out nearly 19,000 buildings, including the homes of most of the players.
-Eighty-six people died.
+Eighty-six people died, the highest total from a U.S. wildfire in a century.

 Much of the town of 27,000 people dispersed.
 Before the fire, the Bobcats were 8-2, good enough to host a home playoff game.
 The school ended up having to forfeit the game.

-In January, when school reopened at an office building by an airport, coach Rick Prinz had just 22 players left from what had been 56-member squad.
-The team tried to practice, but they did not have a field.
-They ran plays on a gravel lot, trying not to fall in the mud.
+In January, when school reopened at an office building by an airport, coach Rick Prinz had just 22 players from what had been a 56-member squad.
+The team had no field for practice and so they ran plays on a gravel lot, trying not to fall in the mud.

 “I didn’t even know if we would have a football team,” Prinz said